HealthSamurai/aidbox-docs-ds/docs/auth/index.md

 How to manage users and applications in Aidbox or integrate with external identity providers?

+Aidbox has built-in User & Application management system, but you can also integrate with external identity providers (like Google, Okta, etc).

+Aidbox implements SCIM protocol for user and application management.

 ## Authentication

 How to authenticate users and applications?

+Aidbox implements OAuth 2.0:

+* Basic authentication
+* OAuth 2.0
+* OpenID Connect
+* JWT based authentication
+* Federated authentication

 * Authentication & Identity & Access Management
   * How to manage users in Aidbox?
 How to block user?